 - Read through this website carefully.

-- Obtain the appropriate institutional approvals for experiments to be conducted in the MMRU (e.g., IACUC protocol, IBC protocol).
+Obtain the appropriate institutional approvals for experiments to be conducted in the MMRU (e.g., IACUC protocol, X-ray protocol).
 For reference, the MMRU IACUC protocol number is AN-5020 and X-ray protocol is AX124

-For mice not currently housed within the CNRF, investigator must organize the transfer as discussed in "Procedure for Requesting Use of Facilities."
+For mice not currently housed within the CNRF, investigator must organize the transfer as described in CLAMS Measurement Request Protocol.

-- Set up your mice in the cages.
+- Transfer your mice to the CLAMS cages.

-- Learn how to interrupt the measurements to refill/change feeder.
+- Learn how to fill feeders and interrupt the measurements to refill feeders.

 - Learn how to stop the experiment at the end and prepare your cages for washing.

-- You MUST check your cages and the mouse in each cage daily (including weekends).
-You will then complete the CHECK SHEET to verify that the food, water, and health status of each mouse is OK.
-If sheets are not available, please contact MMRU manager.
+- You MUST check the mouse in each cage daily (including weekends).
+You will then complete the daily room log for each cage to verify that the food, water, and health status of each mouse is OK.
+If sheets are not available, please contact CNRF manager.

 General Guidelines to Ensure Accurate, Reproducible and Valid Data

-On the fourth day (e.g., Monday a.m., if you start on Friday) transfer mice from the feeder to the calorimetry cages.
+- On the fourth day (e.g., Monday a.m., if you start on Friday) transfer mice from the feeder to the calorimetry cages.
 Collect data for three days (unless you do RMR~see below).
 The first day's data will not be representative of the mouse's energy expenditure and normal activity levels and should be discarded.

-Weigh mice when they begin and finish calorimetry.
+- Weigh mice when they begin and finish calorimetry.
 Measure mouse body composition at the beginning AND end if they are still growing.
 Just once is sufficient if they are not growing.

-- If you request measurements of resting metabolic rate, feed access will be blocked at 6 a.m. on day four, and oxygen consumption and carbon dioxide production monitored for an additional 8 hours.
+- If you request measurements of resting metabolic rate, feed access will be blocked at 6 a.m. on day 4, and O2 consumption and CO2 production monitored for an additional 8 hours.
 Put the provided notice on the door that no one is to enter the room during this time, but you may want to check as early as possible that the anti-foraging collars are all in place.
-The average of the three lowest energy expenditure values between 10 a.m. and 2 p.m. will be a close approximation of resting metabolic rate.
+The average of 2-3 lowest energy expenditure values (heat) between 10 a.m. and 2 p.m. will give a close approximation of resting metabolic rate.